mennooo/orclapex-redirect/README.md

 - APEX 5.0 or higher (not tested for older versions)

 ## Install
-- Import plug-in file "dynamic_action_plugin_mho_redirect.sql" from source directory into your application
+- Import plug-in file "dynamic_action_plugin_mho_redirect.sql" from `plugin` directory into your application
 - (Optional) Deploy the JS from "server" directory on your webserver and change the "File Prefix" to webservers folder.

 ## How to use